andy814/andy814.github.io/index.md

 - System Architect Qualification of Computer and Software Professional (2019.11)
 - First prize in “FLTRP Cup” English Reading Contest (2019.10)
 - Third prize in China Undergraduate Mathematical Contest in Modeling (2018.12)
+- Third-class scholarship in College of Software (2018.11)